ducnt102/qr-generator/README.md

 # qr-generator
-Create QR for URL link
+Using Slack Bot to Generate QR Code for URL
+Create QR codes with the VinAI logo